 About the water market reforms

-- reporting of water markets decisions from 1 July 2026, in line with the water markets decisions regulations
+New water markets decisions obligations apply from 1 July 2026 in line with the Water Amendment (Water Markets Decisions) Regulations 2026.

-- new water markets information obligations for data providers from 1 July 2027
+New water markets information obligations apply from 1 July 2027, in line with the:

 Legislation changes